eqasim-org/eqasim-switzerland/README.md

 - Year: 2017
 - Contract: [Open Data][2]

-**Municipality Type**
+**Spatial Structure**
-- Content `municipality_types/` contains a shape file from BfS that assigns a Gemeindetyp (municipality type) to each municipality.
+- Content `spatial_structure_2018.xlsx` is an Excel sheet with all kinds of spatial classifications for all municipalities in 2018
-- Year: 2014
+- Year: 2018
 - Contract: [Open Data][3]

 **Municipality Type**